Dzeta-tech/jetpay-ton-watcher/README.md

 For issues related to this open-source component, please open an issue on GitHub.

 For questions about Jetpay (the commercial product), visit [jetpay.dev](https://jetpay.dev/en).

+---

+Made with ❤️ for the TON community